 Adopting MBGC technology is a moral necessity for professionals, managers, and decision-makers working in the fields of clean energy and environmental sustainability, going beyond simple strategic pragmatism.
 When put into practise, it offers a real chance to reduce the impact on the environment, improve the use of resources, and make a major contribution to the achievement of the Sustainable Development Goals.
-In addition, the application of MBGC technology is consistent with a more global movement towards responsible resource management that cuts beyond national borders.
-Because of its scalability and adaptability, it may have an impact well beyond national borders, aligning with the larger philosophy of international cooperation for sustainable development.
+In addition, the application of MBGC technology is consistent with a more global movement towards management that responsible resource cuts beyond national borders.
+Because of its scalability and adaptability, it may have an impact well beyond national with the aligning larger philosophy borders, of international cooperation for sustainable development.